erroronline1/caro/readme.md

 * O.Data_9 When entering sensitive data via the keyboard, the application SHOULD prevent recordings from becoming recognizable to third parties.
     > The operator of the infrastructure is responsible to prevent malware on terminal devices.
 * O.Data_10 When entering sensitive data, the export to the clipboard SHOULD be prevented.
 Alternatively, the application MAY implement its own clipboard, which is protected from access by other applications.
-    > Content is not selectable by default.
-Clipboard activites are implemented on insensitive data only.
+    > Dedicated clipboard activites are implemented on insensitive data only.
 * O.Data_11 Sensitive data such as biometric data or private keys MUST NOT be exported from the component on which they were generated.
     > Data exports happen in other modules than inputs.
 Data is always sanitized and processed before exports.
 * O.Data_12 The web application cannot prevent third parties from accessing and saving the screen (e.g. screenshots and views for app switching).
 The user MUST be informed via the terms of use that sensitive data can be compromised via screenshots or views for app switching.